Koha-Community/kohadocs/source/cron_jobs.rst

 Script path: misc/cronjobs/fines.pl

-Does: calculates and posts fines to patron accounts.
+Does: calculates and charges (or increments) overdue fines per item to patron accounts.
+The fine calculation is done using the grace period, fine interval, fine amount and other parameters from the :ref:`circulation and fines rules <circulation-and-fine-rules-label>`.

 Required by: :ref:`finesMode` system preference

 Frequency suggestion: nightly

+    **Note**
+    If the Koha system preference 'finesMode' is set to 'production', the fines are charged to the patron accounts.
+If set to 'test', the fines are calculated but not applied.

+    **Note**
+    Fines will not be applied on a holiday.

 .. _staticfines-label:

-Static Fines
+Static fines
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Script path: misc/cronjobs/staticfines.pl

-Does: calculates and charges overdue fines to patron accounts
+Does: charges a single static fine for any/all overdues a patron currently has outstanding.
+The charge amount is either defined on the command line per borrower category or will use the circulation rules associated with the oldest overdue item the patron has currently checked out (for the first fine period only) Once charged, the fine is static: No new fines will be added until the existing fine is paid off in full.

+Frequency suggestion: nightly

     **Note**
     If the Koha system preference 'finesMode' is set to 'production', the fines are charged to the patron accounts.
 If set to 'test', the fines are calculated but not applied.

     **Note**
     Fines won't be applied on a holiday.